thomsku/synthesizer/README.md

 ## Synthesizer

-A simple synthesizer with parameters that can be tweaked as well as some visualisations.
+A simple synthesizer with parameters that can be tweaked as well as some waveform visualisations.

 ### Packages used